reticula-network/reticula-python/docs/index.rst

 Currently, the library supports multiple methods of generating and randomising networks, using various algorithms to calculate network properties, and running compartmental model simulations on networks.

+The names is the plural form of reticulum, a Latin word meaning network or a network-like (reticulated) structure.